 Born in 1959.
 In his youth he was organizing protest against Uranium mining in Southern Germany and nuclear power plants.
 Love for life led him to conscienciously object the armed service.
 He trained as a social worker in Kassel/Germany.
-In the 80s he was an intern at the Resource Center for Nonviolence in Santa Cruz and a training for trainers at Diablo Canyon Nuclear Power Plant protests.
-Back in Germany he was active in the 80s social change, environmental and non-violent direct action movement.
-He has organized and focalized international youth camps throughout post cold-war Europe.
+In the 80s he was an intern at the Resource Center for Nonviolence in Santa Cruz and non-violent direct action trainer at Diablo Canyon Nuclear Power Plant protests.
+Back in Germany he was active in Europe in the 80s social change, environmental and non-violent direct action movement.
+He has organized and focalized international youth and protest camps throughout post cold-war Europe.

 He was a founding member of GEN-Europe and later for three years its president.
 He is still active within the GEN network and was part of the initiation of the Ecovillage Design Education (EDE).
-Currently he serves as an adviser to the Baltic See Region "Ecovillages Project" financed by the EU.
+He served as an adviser to the Baltic See Region "Ecovillages Project" financed by the EU.

 Achim has written a booklet on "Ecology and Sustainability at the ZEGG Community" where he describes the background of his ecological work and the applications at ZEGG.